MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-troubleshoot.md

 ### Fiddler Trace

 [Fiddler](http://www.telerik.com/fiddler) is a free tool from Telerik that monitors HTTP traffic.
-You can see the back and forth with the Power BI APIs from the client machine.
+You can see the traffic with the Power BI APIs from the client machine.
 This tool may show errors and other related information.

 ![Fiddler trace](../includes/media/gateway-onprem-tshoot-tools-include/fiddler.png)